 It can be expensive.
-Depending on your credit situation, time in business and loan type, you could have an interest rate of 30% or higher.Some loan types, including merchant cash advances, can have triple-digit interest rates.
+Interest rates vary widely and will often be based on your credit profile, time in business, and loan type.
+Fast financing may come with higher interest rates.Some loan types, including merchant cash advances, can have triple-digit interest rates.
 As you consider your options, make sure you can afford to repay what you owe.

 You may not qualify.
 It is possible to get approved for debt financing even if you have bad credit.
 But if you’re looking for favorable terms, you may have a hard time getting what you want.

-Debt vs. equity financing
+Debt vs. Equity Financing

 Where debt financing involves working with lenders to borrow money and pay it back with interest, equity financing entails trading capital for ownership, or equity, in your company.

 Investors will look at your equity ratio before making an investment.
 This number tells them how much leverage your company has used to secure debt.
 The formula is:

 The higher the ratio, the less risk you present to equity investors.

 If you’re wondering which option is better for you, it’s important to note that equity financing isn’t even an option for most small business owners.
 Of the thousands of businesses that pitch investors, only a tiny percentage of then end up getting funded.